Frank Zappa: First musical interests

 By 1956, the Zappa family had moved to Lancaster, a small aerospace and farming town in the Antelope Valley of the Mojave Desert close to Edwards Air Force Base; he would later refer to Sun Village (a town close to Lancaster) in the 1973 track "Village of the Sun".
 Zappa's mother encouraged him in his musical interests.
 Although she disliked Varèse's music, she was indulgent enough to give her son a long-distance call to the New York composer as a fifteenth birthday present.
 Unfortunately, Varèse was in Europe at the time, so Zappa spoke to the composer's wife and she suggested he call back later.
 In a letter, Varèse thanked him for his interest, and told him about a composition he was working on called "Déserts".
 Living in the desert town of Lancaster, Zappa found this very exciting.
 Varèse invited him to visit if he ever came to New York.
 The meeting never took place (Varèse died in 1965), but Zappa framed the letter and kept it on display for the rest of his life.

 At Antelope Valley High School, Zappa met Don Glen Vliet (who later changed his name to Don Van Vliet and adopted the stage name Captain Beefheart).
 Zappa and Vliet became close friends, sharing an interest in R&B records and influencing each other musically throughout their careers.
 Around the same time, Zappa started playing drums in a local band, the Blackouts.
 The band was racially diverse and included Euclid James "Motorhead" Sherwood who later became a member of the Mothers of Invention.
 Zappa's interest in the guitar grew, and in 1957 he was given his first instrument.
 Among his early influences were Johnny "Guitar" Watson, Howlin' Wolf and Clarence "Gatemouth" Brown.
 In the 1970s/1980s, he invited Watson to perform on several albums.
 Zappa considered soloing the equivalent of forming "air sculptures", and developed an eclectic, innovative and highly personal style.
 He was also influenced by Egyptian composer Halim El-Dabh.

-Zappa's interest in composing and arranging flourished in his last high-school years.
+Zappa's interest in composing and arranging flourished in his last high school years.
 By his final year, he was writing, arranging and conducting avant-garde performance pieces for the school orchestra.
 He graduated from Antelope Valley High School in 1958, and later acknowledged two of his music teachers on the sleeve of the 1966 album Freak Out!
 Due to his family's frequent moves, Zappa attended at least six different high schools, and as a student he was often bored and given to distracting the rest of the class with juvenile antics.
 In 1959, he attended Chaffey College but left after one semester, and maintained thereafter a disdain for formal education, taking his children out of school at age 15 and refusing to pay for their college.
+While in college, Zappa met Terry Kirkman and played gigs at local coffee houses with him.